CMS-Enterprise/sbom-harbor-ui/README.md

 ## Overview

-This project contains the Harbor application's UI built with React, Vite, and SWC.
+This project contains the Harbor application's UI built with React, Vite, TypeScript, and SWC.
+This UI application accompanies the [SBOM Harbor](https://github.com/CMS-Enterprise/sbom-harbor) project.

 ## Status